 You’ve got the reasons why you should move and you’re thrilled about the fact that you’ll get to live in a whole new place.
 You are looking forward to your future life, house-hunting, and trying to find a job before moving to another state.
 But you’re not ready to get going yet, as your stuff is waiting for you.
 There are so many things to wrap, and you have some other errands to run, too.
 Before you know it, it’s all starting to pile up, and, naturally, you’re beginning to feel too much pressure and even symptoms of relocation depression.
 Let us stop you right there.
 This part of your relocation doesn’t have to be stressful at all.
 Here are some long-distance relocation tips that will help you turn this chaotic endeavor into smooth sailing.

 Create a Moving Checklist to Help You Stay Organized

 You decided where to move, and figured out how to tell your friends that you are relocating, but the hard work is not done yet.
 To avoid the most common moving mistakes and steer clear of all the unnecessary stress and pressure, you need to stay organized all the way through.
 Thus, here’s your first tip: create a moving checklist to help you keep track of everything that is to be done.
 Write down all the stuff you’re planning to take with you to avoid forgetting something important, as that would be a rather stressful experience.

 Make a Separate List of Essentials

 We understand that you don’t want to forget anything, but there are always some things you can do without even if you leave them behind.
-So, it is advisable that you create a separate list of essentials and then pack those first, this can be crucial during the last-minute move.
+So, it is advisable that you create a moving out list, add a separate one containing essentials and then pack those first, this can be crucial during the last-minute move.
 You can do without your favorite sweater, but you won’t be able to do anything if you forget any of your documents or other important papers.
 These should be at the top of your list.